gfruci/checkouttools/local_environment/README.md

 `./local_env.sh start -ba dev.0`

+*Note:* in order to build the BA in local you need to use the profile `-Pbuild-local`.

+    $ cd <bookingapp_root_folder>
+    $ mvn clean install -Pbuild-local

 ### DUP Feature branch testing

-DUP feature branch testing in local can be performed in the same way as in stagin.
+DUP feature branch testing in local can be performed in the same way as in staging.
 You just need either to specify the DUP `feature-branch` parameter on the BF deeplink or set the DUP feature-branch cookie

 ### Logging

 All the local environment application logs are appended to `startup.log`, you can filter application specific logs by using the `grep` command.

+    $ cd <local_environment_root_folder>
-    tail -f start.log | grep bka
+    $ tail -f startup.log | grep bka

 Apps container names:
 * `bka`